yuvalmGS/gigaspaces-wiki-jekyll/xap97net/sqlquery.markdown

     "Num = 1 OR Name='smith'");
 {code}

-Note that in {{query1}} the {{Num}} property is used both for routing and matching.
+Note that in `query1` the `Num` property is used both for routing and matching.

 In some scenarios we may want to execute the query on a specific partition without matching the routing property (e.g. blocking operation).
-Starting 8.0.1, this can be done via the {{Routing}} property:
+Starting 8.0.1, this can be done via the `Routing` property:
 {code:java}
 SQLQuery<MyClass> query = new SQLQuery<MyClass>("Num > 3");
 query.Routing = 1;